caglar10ur/go-lxc-deprecated/README.md

-# DEPRECATED: The official repository for this project has been moved to https://github.com/lxc/go-lxc
+### The official repository for this project has been moved to [LXC](https://github.com/lxc/) organization.

+This repository is kept here for historical purposes only.

-# Go Bindings for LXC (Linux Containers)
+# Go Bindings for LXC 0.9

 This package implements [Go](http://golang.org) bindings for the [LXC](http://linuxcontainers.org/) C API.

 ## Requirements

 This package requires [LXC 0.9](https://github.com/lxc/lxc/releases) and [Go 1.x](https://code.google.com/p/go/downloads/list).

 It has been tested on